mmclhugo1/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi_lm.md

 1. Choose the `S3 and ADLS Gen2 (bi-directional)` option when prompted.

-1. Enter the [HDI version](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-component-versioning) for the ADLS Gen2 zone.
-This is required even if you are not intending to use a HDI cluster.

-1. When prompted to select a plugin for the ADLS Gen2 zone, press enter for `NONE`.

 1. You have now completed the setup, to create and start your containers run:

    `docker-compose up -d`